Alabama neighborhood starts Christmas early for a terminally sick girl in her final weeks - KESQ

 Spreading Christmas joy even in difficult times

-After photos of the twinkling neighborhood and the hashtag #LightingTheLoop went viral, other neighborhoods across the country chimed in with their own early Christmas cheer in honor of the Cheek family.
+After photos of the twinkling neighborhood and the hashtag #lightingtheloopforally went viral, other neighborhoods across the country chimed in with their own early Christmas cheer in honor of the Cheek family.

 “The next thing I know, I’ve got Christmas wreaths coming in from Italy and Spain and Peru and Switzerland,” Cheek told CNN, adding that families of all faiths have shown them support by decorating.

-Note: CORRECTION: An earlier version of this story named the wrong hashtag that went viral.
-It is #lightingtheloopforally.